Can You Overdose on LSD?

 Table of Contents

-LSD, also known as acid, is a potent psychedelic drug capable of altering the way people perceive the world around them.
-The experience can be confusing or frightening for many people.
+LSD, also known as acid, is a potent psychedelic drug that can significantly alter perception and cognition.
+The experience can be confusing or frightening for many individuals.

-This guide to LSD overdose explains what happens if you take too much acid and addresses questions like can acid kill you and what to do in the event of an overdose.
-You’ll also learn how to connect with effective addiction treatment near you.
+This guide explores LSD overdose, answering questions such as “Can acid kill you?” and what to do in the event of an overdose.
+It also provides information on accessing effective addiction treatment near you.

 Take the first step.
 Start addiction treatment today.